Caring.com

 • Reducing the chance of loneliness due to around-the-clock companionship

-Who Should Consider 24-Hour In-Home Care?
+Who Should Consider 24 Hour Home Care?

-• Rehabilitation: Individuals recovering from surgery or illness may require frequent monitoring, changes to wound dressings and mobility assistance.
+• Rehabilitation: Individuals recovering from surgery or illness may require frequent monitoring, changes to wound dressings, and mobility assistance.

 • Infection risks are lower because your loved one will be in contact with fewer people.